futurice/symptomradar/infra/README.md

 1. `./scripts/deploy-frontend dev-tmp`

 For reasons unknown, the Athena result bucket needs to be set manually, even if it's defined in the Terraform config.
 For the `dev` env for instance, it'd be `s3://symptomradar-dev-storage-results/`.

+The setup also has cloudfront additional metrics enabled.
+Currently, this cannot be done through cli or terraform.